ck-zhang/px/docs/reference/commands.md

 * `px sync` (member or workspace root) – if workspace lock missing or drifted: resolve union graph and write `px.workspace.lock`; ensure workspace env matches it; never touch per-project locks for members.
 * `px update` (member or workspace root) – update workspace lock within constraints and rebuild workspace env.
 * `px run` / `px test` (member) – in dev may rebuild workspace env from lock; in CI requires workspace `Consistent`; always use workspace env.
-* `px status` – at workspace root: report workspace state plus member manifest health; in a member: report workspace state and whether that member manifest is included.
+* `px status` – at workspace root: report workspace state plus member manifest health; in a member: report workspace state and whether that member manifest is included; under the workspace root but outside members: emit a note about the non-member path.